 Crafting Money Making Methods - Profit while Training

 There’s not a lot of ways to get rich through crafting, but let’s go through a few!
+Check out this blogpost for more crafting money making methods and a unique method to train crafting and magic at the same time while making a profit.

 Crafting bowstrings (234,00 GP/HR) is an age-old technique for any RuneScape enthusiast.
 Alongside the tranquil nature of spinning flax, you’ll also be making a decent amount of gold!
 For this, you’ll need 10 crafting, and a bunch of flax.
 You can get the flax for free at flax field near Seers’ Village, or you could buy them from the Grand Exchange.
 With your flax, head to the spinning wheel on the 1st floor of the Lumbridge Castle and use your flax to spin them into bowstring – for profit.
 After completing an inventory of bow string, you'll just need to head back upstairs in the Lumbridge castle to the bank, where you can withdraw more flax - and do it all over again!